ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 while helping human societies answer questions about changing food, energy, and water resources in response to climate, environmental, land use, and land management change (e.g., :ref:`Kucharik and Brye 2003 <KucharikBrye2003>`; :ref:`Lobell et al. 2006 <Lobelletal2006>`).
+As implemented here, the crop model uses the same physiology as the natural vegetation, though uses different crop-specific parameter values, phenology, and allocation, as well as fertilizer and irrigation management.

 .. _Crop plant functional types: